JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 };
 ```

-The above will allow import `shiny` in scripts, so let's delve into the import/export mechanism.
+The above will allow importing the `Shiny` object in scripts, which is needed to set the input value with `Shiny.setInputValue`; hence `Shiny` must be accessible in webpack.
+Let us delve into the import/export mechanism.

 ## Import & Export {#webpack-intro-import-export}

-To demonstrate how webpack enables modularising code, we will modularise the code and not place everything in the `index.js` file.
+To demonstrate how webpack enables modularising code, we will not place all the code in the `index.js` file.
 We create two other files,`secret.js` and `input.js`, the first will contain the pass-phrase and the second will have the code to handle the key strokes via mousetrap and set the shiny input.
 This will enable using the pass-phrase in multiple places without duplicating code.

 ```r
 file.create("src/input.js")